pingcap/talent-plan/dss/percolator/README.md

 To start this lab, there are some prerequisites you need to:

-1. be familiar with rust (You can also learn something from our rust training course)
+1. be familiar with Rust (You can also learn something from our Rust training course)

 2. know about how protobuf works